tecnoestrategia/MVC_example/readme.md

 Also, this example is oriented with interfaces, namespaces, etc to explain a concept of CRUD aplications in modern php.

-In the best way, that be used the most [PSR] fix, well as fas as possible (this not a example of standard).
+In the best way, that be used the most [PSR] fix, well as far as possible (this not a example of standard).

 [PSR]: <http://www.php-fig.org/>
 [PHP]: <http://www.php.net/>